-The EiE programme has also launched a new animated video for children and families affected by conflict as part of its Education in Emergencies programme.
-The video, ‘Education Brings Hope in Times of Emergencies’, encourages families to utilize UNRWA resources and support their children in re-engaging in education during times of conflict.
+As part of its EiE programme, UNRWA has developed an animated video for children and families affected by conflict.
+The video, ‘Education Brings Hope in Times of Emergencies’, encourages families to utilize UNRWA resources and support their children in re-engaging in education during times of crisis.

-Learn more about how UNRWA delivers education on the front line for Palestine refugees.
+Learn more about how UNRWA delivers education on the front line for Palestine refugees in Syria.